hydro-jules/f2py-experiments/2_fib_array_datatype/README.md

 $ python -m numpy.f2py -c fib.pyf fib.f90
 ```

-The following sections deal with mismatch in precision of floating point numbers, but the same conclusions apply to differences in precision for other type of numbers (e.g. between `np.int16` and `np.int32`), and across different type of numbers (e.g. casting from integers to floating point numbers).
+The following sections deal with mismatches in precision of floating point numbers, but the same conclusions apply to differences in precision for other type of numbers (e.g. between `np.int16` and `np.int32`), and across different type of numbers (e.g. casting from integers to floating point numbers).

 ### 1 - Array of 32-bit real numbers

-Using the static library generated (i.e. fibonacci.so), we can now call the `series` subroutine:
+Using the static library generated (i.e. *fibonacci.so*), we can now call the `series` subroutine:

 ```python
 # file: test.py